AdviceTech Catwalk 2025

 These are firms who don’t normally get to stand in the spotlight; they might be pre-revenue or even bootstrapping themselves out of the startup phase.
 We don’t care about that.
 What we do care about is that what they’re doing is genuinely different and potentially useful to UK advisers and planners.

-We’ll select five of the most exciting firms and invite them to strut their stuff.
+We’ve selected five of the most exciting firms and invited them to strut their stuff.
 An expert panel of industry legends from across the sector will grill each one and there’ll be a chance for the audience to do the same.
-We’ll also have a couple of discussions and a keynote or two – all from seriously interesting people.
+We’ll also have a couple of discussions and a keynote – all from seriously interesting people.

 At the end, before one of our legendary afterparties, the audience will get to vote on the Best In Show, and that firm will win an infinitesimally small prize of our choosing, along with bragging rights.